 It is natural for patients to experience mild discomfort at the site of injection.
 This is expected with an injection, and any anxiety can be allayed by administration of a local anaesthetic at the site or giving the patients mild sedation.
 Sometimes, just simple reassurance is sufficient.

 In the event of pain developing following the procedure, patients may possibly be prescribed simple analgesics such as acetaminophen.
 Non steroidal anti-inflammatory drugs and aspirin must be avoided as this can worsen the bruising.
 This needs to be observed closely to ensure that it completely settles down.

 a.
 Undesired appearance

 Patients expect an improvement in their appearance following dermal filler injections.
 However, if the appearance is significantly worse after soft tissue filler injections, then corrective treatments must be offered as this is widely regarded as a major complication.
 For example, if hyaluronic acid has been injected as a filler and needs changing, then injections of enzyme hyaluronidase can dissolve it.
 Just a small amount is sufficient to make the required change.
-Multiple injections might be required to get the desired result.
+Multiple injections may possibly be required to get the desired lead to.

 b.
 Nodule formation and infection

 It is not uncommon for patients to be able to feel the fillers under their skin after it has been injected.
-However, frequently these areas that can be felt become painful and tender, and can be felt as nodules under the skin.
-There is always a likelihood of infection developing within these nodules, and patients might require a course of antibiotics to manage it.
+However, may be these areas that can be felt become painful and tender, and can be felt as nodules under the skin.
+There is always a likelihood of infection developing within these nodules, and patients may possibly require a course of antibiotics to manage it.
 This must be constantly reviewed.

 c.
 Blockage of blood circulation